Antiepileptic drugs linked with increased risk of dementia, study concludes

 Occasional use of AEDs with CAEs was associated with a 20% greater risk of incident dementia.

-“Large prospective clinical studies are needed to confirm whether the association between AED use and dementia risk is causal,” concluded in the Journal of American Geriatrics Society (online, 22 March 2018).
+“Large prospective clinical studies are needed to confirm whether the association between AED use and dementia risk is causal,” the researchers concluded in the Journal of American Geriatrics Society (22 March 2018).

 Citation: Clinical Pharmacist DOI: 10.1211/CP.2018.20205059